 Hazardous liquid releases during maintenance activities are not to be reported if the spill was less than 5 barrels, not otherwise reportable under 49 CFR §195.50, did not result in water pollution as described by 49 CFR §195.52(a)(4), was confined to company property or pipeline right-of-way, and was cleaned up promptly.
-Any spill of 5 gallons or more to water shall be reported.
+Any spill of 5 gallons or more to water during a maintenance activity is required to be reported.